Ensure your products and clients are safe

-Determination and quantification of the presence of toxic mold secondary metabolites in cannabis products by the Department of Cannabis Control
+Determination and quantification of the presence of toxic mold secondary metabolites in cannabis products

 Our mycotoxin testing service for cannabis offers comprehensive and reliable analysis to ensure the safety and quality of cannabis products.
 We utilize state-of-the-art laboratory techniques and equipment to detect and quantify the presence of mycotoxins, toxic compounds produced by fungi that can contaminate cannabis plants.

 Our dedicated team of experts follows stringent protocols and adhere to industry standards and regulatory requirements to perform accurate and precise mycotoxin testing.

 Our mycotoxin testing service aims to support cannabis manufacturers in upholding consumer safety, product quality, and regulatory compliance.
 By partnering with us, clients can ensure their cannabis products are free from harmful mycotoxin contamination, build consumer trust, and safeguard their brand reputation in the competitive cannabis market.

 Mycotoxins are toxic compounds produced by certain types of fungi that can contaminate various agricultural products, including cannabis.
 These fungi, such as Aspergillus, Penicillium, and Fusarium species, can grow on cannabis plants under certain environmental conditions, particularly when there is high humidity, poor air circulation, or improper storage conditions.